 Reflectors and Bounce Light

 This is probably the simplest and cheapest way to control light.
-Commercial reflectors are usually big, round things with a few different surfaces like white, black, silver and gold.
+Commercial reflectors are usually big, round things with a few different surfaces like white, black, silver, and gold.
 They can reflect available light onto a subject or be used to bounce the light from a strobe or flash.

 Bounced light is usually pointing a flashgun at a ceiling or wall to bounce the light onto a subject, creating soft light.
 Both methods are quick and simple to use, but not always ideal, especially if you have no white ceilings, they are too high up, or a reflector isn’t producing the goods.

-These are usually the first light modifiers photographers buy into.
+Umbrellas are usually the first light modifiers photographers buy into.
 Cheap and easy to use, you can use them as a shoot-through umbrella or a silver-lining umbrella to bounce light from.
 Generally, umbrellas will give you a lot of soft, diffused light which works well for portraits.
 They, however, can throw a lot of light around, so depending on which version you use – silver, gold, reflective, white reflective, white shoot-through umbrellas, they are a good start point and recommended as your first light modifiers.

 A weird word, but a scrim is usually a panel or large screen covered with almost see-through fabric.
 Light passing through the scrim from a flash, strobe, or the sun will be heavily defused, giving the same type of effect as standing next to a large window.
 They’re easy to set up, and you can even make your own.
 Scrims work great for waist up portraits, otherwise, they can spill over a lot of light.
 As a tip, some commercial reflectors have a see-through screen which can be used as a scrim.